ArceusX/react-firebase-chat/README.md

 ## Features
 - Data is fetched & updated incrementally.
-Rather than all data being fetched, which is costly, only data that last changed is. eg., Only new messages to a user rather than all messages ever sent
+Rather than all data being fetched, which is costly, only data that last changed is. eg., Only new messages rather than all messages ever received
 - Block feature that disables chatting until the block is lifted
+- Pin a comment to save & effortless scroll to it.
+Pins are saved in database
 - Users can upload an avatar image and write a bio
 - Users can send files, images, & emojis
-- A user can quit a chat and rejoin the chat to see all messages again (as long as both people have not both quit)

 ## Technologies Used